Al-Shaab Stadium: Crisis

-On 9 April 2003, Al-Shaab stadium was severely damaged when it got bombed by the U.S. Air Force during the Battle of Baghdad (2003).
+On 9 April 2003, Al-Sha'ab stadium was severely damaged when it got bombed by the U.S. Air Force during the Battle of Baghdad (2003).
 Most of its seats were destroyed and numerous large craters werde appeared on the pitch.
 Until 2004, the stadium was used as an airstrip for the U.S. Air Force.
-Therefore, in April 2004, the Coalition Provisional Authority Chief Administrator, Paul Bremer, announced that $3 million would be given to renovate Al-Shaab Stadium and to make it in a good condition for hosting different sports.
+Therefore, in April 2004, the Coalition Provisional Authority Chief Administrator, Paul Bremer, announced that $3 million would be given to renovate Al-Sha'ab Stadium and to make it in a good condition for hosting different sports.
 The stadium was officially reopened on 12 June 2005, being ready to host some of the 2004–05 Iraqi Premier League matches.

-Iraq national football team couldn't play in Al-Shaab stadium from 2005 to 2009 because of the Iraqi Civil War.
+Iraq national football team could not play in Al-Sha'ab stadium from 2005 to 2009 because of the Iraqi Civil War.
 Iraq's first match in the stadium, after six years of playing the home matches in other countries, was on 13 July 2009, where Iraq met Palestine in an International friendly and won 4–0.

 Renovations

-Companies started the renovation of Al-Shaab stadium on 2 March 2010 with a cost of $3,966,000 from the expense of the Prime Minister of Iraqi Kurdistan Nechervan Barzani.
-The renovation included replacing the grass with an evergreen grass, the athletics track with a new one that consists of the blue and white colors and also adding yellow, green, blue and grey colored seats to become an all-seater stadium.
+Companies started the renovation of Al-Sha'ab stadium on 2 March 2010 with a cost of $3,966,000 from the expense of the Prime Minister of Iraqi Kurdistan Nechervan Barzani.
+The renovation included replacing the grass with an evergreen grass, the athletics track with a new one that consists of the blue and white colors and also adding yellow, green, blue and grey colored seats to become an all-seater stadium with a capacity of 34,200.
 The renovation was made by English, Swedish and Russian companies.
 It was finished on 9 May 2010.

-In May 2015, companies cooperated with the Ministry of Youth in renovating the stadium and making it in a good form before a delegation from FIFA visits Iraq to rate Al-Shaab stadium and the Basra International Stadium to start lifting the ban from Iraqi stadiums.
+In May 2015, companies cooperated with the Ministry of Youth in renovating the stadium and making it in a good form before a delegation from FIFA visits Iraq to rate Al-Sha'ab stadium and the Basra International Stadium to start lifting the ban from Iraqi stadiums.
 The renovation included painting the main compartment, putting ceramic floors, reestablish the electric system of the stadium, re-qualifying the park and the outside area of the stadium, putting electric doors and fixing the elevators to the compartments.

-On 5 August 2015, the administrative company that is responsible of renovating Al-Shaab stadium announced that on 15 August, the renovation continued after it was paused from June to August; because of the Iraqi Premier League.
+On 5 August 2015, the administrative company that is responsible of renovating Al-Sha'ab stadium announced that on 15 August, the renovation continued after it was paused from June to August; because of the Iraqi Premier League.
 They included replacing the sprinkling system and replacing the pitch, depending on the basis of high-quality international stadiums.

+The stadium underwent a new renovation in 2023, with the colour of the seats being changed to blue and white, and 1,500 extra seats were also installed in the ground.